Abraiz01/cube/README.md

 Each user will have an account with a username and password that they can optionally share with other people with whom they want to form a memory cube.
 At the beginning, the cube’s “room” would be empty and all members would have the option of adding their memory pieces to the cube.
 The idea here is that each person in the group would add some sort of picture that would hold meaning to each person in the group so that the final cube becomes meaningful for everyone of them.
 Each time a person adds a piece, it will be placed in such a way so that eventually, when enough pieces are added, the structure starts to take on the form of a cube.
 From then on, the more memories the group members add, the larger the cube would get.
 Essentially, group members will be able to create their own Memory Cube from scratch by adding pieces in this way.

-To make this project possible, we (Abraiz and Dixit), implemented Javascript’s **three.js** library along with HTML and CSS on the front-end, and we made use of Node, Express, and NeDB on the back-end in order to send, receive, and store the Memory Cube’s data.
+To make this project possible, we implemented Javascript’s **three.js** library along with HTML and CSS on the front-end, and we made use of Node, Express, and NeDB on the back-end in order to send, receive, and store the Memory Cube’s data.

 ## Inspiration: